 My name is John Doe and I am excited about the ___________ position with your organization.

 I graduated from Washington State University with a degree in Physical Science with an emphasis in mathematics and chemistry and thereafter filled a management position at XYZ Corporation.
-In this position I was able to be involved in the health and fitness industry, one of my passions.
-My science training proved to be an asset as customers learned to rely on my knowledge of how products functioned rather than simply what they do and I successfully trained my team-members to do the same.
+While at this position I was able to be involved in the health and fitness industry, one of my passions.
+Consequently, my science training proved to be an asset as customers learned to rely on my knowledge of how products functioned rather than simply what they do and I successfully trained my team-members to do the same.
 As a result, I achieved tremendous success and was promoted twice within my first six months.
-My additional responsibilities included the management, training, and auditing of other store locations.
+Thus, my additional responsibilities included the management, training, and auditing of other store locations.

 Later, I began employment with an attorney who had just established his own firm.
-I had recently completed an MBA and he recruited me to build his business.
-To improve efficiency, I constructed a portfolio of Excel-based letters, fax sheets, and other documentation that eliminated errors and saved hours of time each day.
+Since I had recently completed an MBA and he recruited me to build his business.
+In order to improve efficiency, I constructed a portfolio of Excel-based letters, fax sheets, and other documentation that eliminated errors and saved hours of time each day.
 Additionally, I managed the office and was involved in the hiring and training of new employees, as well as the opening of an additional office.

-Next, I was appointed as an instructor at ABC College where I mostly taught classes on student success, professionalism, and Microsoft Applications (Word, Excel and PowerPoint).
-While at Charter, I also acquired certifications in Word, Excel and Access 2010 and also taught mathematics, physics, anatomy and economics.
-Now I teach math and business for XYZ College at the state penitentiary and an online math class for RST University.
+Eventually I was appointed as an instructor at ABC College where I mostly taught classes on student success, professionalism, and Microsoft Applications (Word, Excel and PowerPoint).
+While at ABC, I also acquired certifications in Word, Excel and Access 2010 and also taught mathematics, physics, anatomy and economics.
+Currently I teach math and business for XYZ College at the state penitentiary and an online math class for RST University.